suhasdara/suhasdara.github.io/content/experience/2021-08-13-Two-Sigma/index.md

 ---

-Unfortunately, I cannot share much about the work that I did as part of my internship because Two Sigma is a high security finance company.
+Unfortunately, I cannot share much about the work that I did as part of my internship because Two Sigma is a finance company that works with a lot of secure IP.

 Every FinTech company has financial simulations, that is an open secret.
 I worked on a project to measure the robustness and precision of the financial